 Readings A Book of New Anthems Containing a Hundred Plated fairly Engraven with a Thorough Bass figured for the Organ or Harpsichord was published by subscription in 1715.
 In the preface to the collection, Reading gives his reasoning for publishing the music, explaining ‘’Tis a very hard, tho usual Case, that when A Person has with great Labour and Study Completed A Work of this Nature, Others should Pirate upon him and run away with its Profit’.

-The keyboard part is intended for an organ with a low GG compass in mind (typical of English instruments of the period which had not pedalboard).
-This range, and the non-chordal left-hand part also makes it suitable for harpsichord.
+The keyboard part is intended for an organ with a low GG compass (typical of English instruments of the period without pedalboard).
+This range, as well as the non-chordal left-hand part, also makes it suitable for the harpsichord.
 There are no dynamic markings in the music.
 Indications of ‘Ritornel[lo]’ and ‘Verse’ suggest registration changes, according to the chosen instrument.
-The only other registration indication – ‘Great Orgain’ – suggests Reading expected a two-manual instrument.
-Ornament symbols used by Reading are typical of the time and consistent with those appearing in various ‘Rules for Graces’ of the period, such as The Harpsichord Master, London, 1697..
+The only other performance direction – ‘Great Organ’ – suggests that Reading expected a two-manual instrument.
+Ornament symbols are typical of the time and consistent with those appearing in various ‘Rules for Graces’ in contemporary publications such as The Harpsichord Master (London, 1697).

 |